summerse99/Best-Buy-Bot-/README.md

 # Best-Buy-Bot-

-Best Buy Auto-Buying Bot using Selenium and Python (Still needing upates)
+Best Buy Auto-Buying Bot using Selenium and Python (Still needing upates on conquering the Best Buy queue line)